GayathriVijaya/PreservIT/README.md

 ---

-# Culture Heritage Alert System
+# PreservIT

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-The **Culture Heritage Alert System** enables locals to send alerts to admins about cultural heritage issues, allowing admins to address these alerts.
+The **Historical Heritage Alert System** enables locals to send alerts to admins about cultural heritage issues, allowing admins to address these alerts.
 It includes features like push notifications, real-time updates, and user authentication.

 ---